acpennington/GoatController/docs/cardnotes.md

 -  Ancient Telescope: We could just use a mill 5 script for this (pre: seems like this would be wrong as it would reveal them to the opponent?)
 -  D.D.
 Dynamite: This card has been added.
 However, we could prehaps consider more complicated prepopLP parameters to handle cases like these in the future (see ticket #225).
--  Dark Designator: This will require very complex scripting (or perhaps just let villain view their entire deck). (see ticket #254)
 -  Fiend's Hand Mirror: It is possible that this card's PSCT may be incorrect, but this is not a big concern.
 -  Fruits of Kozaky's Studies: Requires script to look at top 3
 -  Gift of the Mystical Elf: complex prepopLP (see ticket #225).